scotws/265SXB-Guide/monitor.md

 ```
 002000: e2 20 c2 10 22 36 e0 00 00 00
 ```
-When you run this program with ```j 002000``` from the Mensch Monitor, it will start waiting for the character immediately after the final 0, since the input of the Monitor command does not wait for a final ENTER.
-Hitting ENTER (common when first experimenting with the Mensch Monitor) will put $0D in the A register, the ASCII code for Carriage Return (CR).
+> When you test this program with ```j 002000``` from the Mensch Monitor, it
+> will start waiting for the character immediately after the final 0 of the
+> address, because the Monitor command does not require a final ENTER.
+If you
+> do hit ENTER (common enough when first experimenting with the Mensch
+> Monitor), this will put $0D in the A register, the ASCII code for Carriage
+> Return (CR).

 **GET_STR** ("get string", 00:E03F, main code at 00:F3D7) - Receives a string
 from the console until either ENTER or ESC is received and stores the string